CS-205-S21/lab-2a/README.md

 If you are still unable to connect, try manually opening an XQuartz terminal and ssh'ing from there (instead of from terminal).

-## Configure QT Creator and Git
+## 2. Configure QT Creator and Git
 In general, your workflow will be to (1) create a folder for each lab you are working on; (2) clone the repository for that lab into that folder; (3) then create a QT project in that folder.
 The subsequent steps will walk you through how to do that for the first time.

 ```
 $ cd ~          # Make sure you are in your home directory
 $ cd labs       # Keep all your labs in a dir called labs to keep things tidy :)
                 # You may need to create this dir if you haven't already
-$ mkdir lab-2a  # Make a new (appropriately named) dir for this lab
-$ cd lab-2a     # Let's head into that new dir
 ```

 Now clone the starter code from GitHub